U-Lace Loop Back Lacing

 A version of Loop Back Lacing using U-Lace no-tie laces instead of regular shoelaces.
 Forms a series of loop-backs down the middle of the shoe.

-• Use one U-Lace segment to run between the bottom-left eyelet and the next higher eyelet, with the middle of the segment stretched across to the middle of the shoe.
+• Use one U-Lace segment to run between the bottom-left eyelet and the next higher eyelet, with the middle of the segment stretched across to the right.

-• Use another U-Lace segment to run from the bottom-right eyelet to the middle of the shoe, where it loops around the opposite segment and back to the right side, finishing at the next higher eyelet.
+• Use another U-Lace segment to run from the bottom-right eyelet across to the left, where it loops around the opposite segment in the middle of the shoe before returning to the right side, finishing at the next higher eyelet.

 • Continue up the shoe two rows at a time, with each pair of rows laced with two U-Lace segments similarly looped around each other.